rhaulcy/wtp-eecs-2018/pset1/README.md

 # If second player beats first player, print a winning screen for her
 ```

+For this part of the problem set, we want to add comments to the hello.py file that we just wrote.
+Now, *edit the program from the previous exercise and add a comment at the beginning of the file with
+the filename, your name, anyone you worked with (no one if it’s no one), and a sentence about what it does*.
+You should do that for all future programs.

 ### 3. Doing math - `calculator.py`
 We can also use Python as a calculator.
 The basic operations are:
 ```